 Accuracy Across the Local Search Ecosystem More Important Than Ever

 As Google My Business adds more attributes for businesses to share information about what they offer, you can bet they’ll be checking the data provided against other sources.
-They’ll be considering information about your business from review sites, directories, Yellow Pages, social media sites and more, and gauging the trustworthiness of each.
+They’ll be considering information about your business from review sites, directories, Yellow Pages, social media sites and more.
+They will also gauge the trustworthiness of each.
 When a more trusted source gives information that conflicts with that the business has provided, Google will change the listing.

 Google aims to provide each searcher with the most relevant, accurate and trustworthy answer to their query.
 Adding more attributes and enabling business owners to edit them – either individually as with small businesses, or en masse like multi-location retailers who use our local listings management software – gives businesses the opportunity to better answer those queries.

-But Google’s tendency to look to external sources for that information means marketers are challenged more than ever to ensure the accuracy and optimization of all sources — particularly those they don’t control.
-Using technology like our Open Local platform ensures that your listings are clean, complete and correct across the local search ecosystem.
+But Google’s tendency to look to external sources for that information means marketers are challenged more than ever to ensure the accuracy and optimization of all sources.
+This is particularly true for those they don’t control.
+Using technology like our Open Local platform ensures that your local listings are clean, complete and correct across the local search ecosystem.

-To learn how Rio SEO can support your local listings management, schedule a demo of our automated Local SEO Software.
+To learn how Rio SEO can support your local search optimization, schedule a demo of our automated Local SEO Software.